giovanipollachini/git-github-tips/git-tips/README.md

 ```

 ## Getting a Git Repository
 This action is done only once, to set up Git inside a directory.
-If one wants to resume the work, it is not necessary to run any command.
+If you want to resume your work, it is not necessary to run any command.
 It is only necessary to `cd` to the directory of the desired project.

 ### Initializing a Repository in an Existing Directory
 ```git